Ruby Bridges Walk to School Day

 A class of AAA School Safety Patrollers from Martin Elementary School, South San Francisco, CA learned about the civil rights icon Ruby Bridges, and her brave walk to school as she became one of the first Black children to integrate an all-white school in New Orleans in 1960.
 With a simple question from one student – “Why isn’t there a day for Ruby?” – an idea was sparked.

 These young leaders founded Ruby Bridges Walk to School Day, with the vision of building a nationwide movement and starting a day of dialogue to make a difference.
 Since 2018, student leaders have organized an annual walk to school day every November.
 In 2021, AAA and the Ruby Bridges Foundation partnered to support the Walk to School Day.
-This year, AAA invites you to join the over 343,000 students across 1,400 schools who walked for Ruby last year.
+This year, AAA invites you to join the hundreds of thousands of students who walked for Ruby last year.
 This annual tradition is more than just a walk, it’s about inspiring students to find their passion and strength – one step at a time.

 Testimonials